 Place the mushrooms back into the pot and add enough liquid to barely cover the mushrooms.

-Add the sugar and salt.
+Add 1 Tbsp sugar and 1½ tbsp salt.
 Stir until dissolved.

 Distribute the mushrooms into the jars leaving about 2 inches of space.

-Add garlic clove, a couple of baby carrots, about 1/4 of onion and 3-4 peppercorns to each jar and 1 teaspoon of vinegar to each jar.
+Add 4-5 garlic cloves, a couple of baby carrots, about 1/4 of onion and 3-4 peppercorns to each jar and 1 teaspoon of vinegar to each jar.

 Close with a lid (do not tighten).